MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M06-empower-workforce-copilot-hr/5-compose-email-offer-letter.md

-# Exercise: Compose an email offer letter using Copilot in Outlook
+# Compose an email offer letter using Copilot in Outlook
 ---
 This exercise is the culmination of the previous HR exercises in which you used various copilots to help in the hiring process for a new position.
 You used Copilot in Word to create a job responsibility spec and analyze a set of resumes that candidates submitted.
 You then used Copilot in Loop to draft a list of interview questions for the position.
 And now you're using Copilot in Outlook to draft an email offer letter to the candidate you selected for the new position.